 -Latin suffix “able” (capable of-worthy)

-English II consists of grammar and vocabulary skills, literature, speaking and a variety of critical discourse requiring higher order thinking skills.
-Students will become familiar with proper writing skills, literary genre, and a structured approach of language arts skills.
+English II consists of grammar and vocabulary skills, literature, speaking and a variety of critical discourse requiring higher-order thinking skills.
+Students will become familiar with proper writing skills, literary genres, and a structured approach to language arts skills.